General Statement

 5. The contracted concessionaire will develop and adhere to a written Alcohol Management Plan, covering: pre-event planning, roles and responsibilities of staff including designated behavior observers, protocol for addressing behavior, threshold for removing a patron, circumstances for ceasing all beer and wine sales, reporting incidents, and post-event review and documentation.
 The Alcohol Management Plan and subsequent changes require the approval of the Executive Director of Campus Services.

-6. Regular employees of the contracted concessionaire and building manager must undergo a background check before being employed in the AAC or SSC.
+6. Regular employees of the contracted concessionaire and building manager must undergo a background check before being employed in the AAC or AASC.
 Employees with negative findings on a background check will require the approval for hire from the Vice Chancellor for Administrative Services.

 2. Service Locations